techidaily/site-howto/source/_posts/why-is-my-vivo-s17e-offline-troubleshooting-guide-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 - **Consider a new phone.** Upgrade to a new phone if the crashes persist despite troubleshooting, and your device is outdated or incompatible.
 This might help resolve the issue by providing a more stable environment for app usage.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 In conclusion, navigating Pandora app crashes on your Vivo S17e demands a systematic approach.
 Keeping regular maintenance, such as clearing cache, optimizing RAM, and ensuring timely device updates, can mitigate app crashes and uphold smooth performance.
 This way, you can resolve the issue of **why Pandora keeps stopping.**